-IBM’s Generic Strategy (Porter’s Model)
+IBM’s Generic Competitive Strategy

-IBM’s Intensive Strategies (Intensive Growth Strategies)
+IBM’s Intensive Growth Strategies

 Market Penetration (Secondary Strategy).
 Market penetration is a secondary intensive growth strategy in IBM’s information technology business.
-One of the strategic objectives in applying market penetration is to maximize the company’s market share of each product line or product type.
+One of the strategic objectives in applying market penetration is to maximize the company’s market share for each product line or product type.
 For example, IBM aims to maximize its market share for cloud platform products.
 The cost leadership generic competitive strategy provides cost minimization measures to empower the company to succeed in using this intensive strategy.
 Considering that the firm is already among the biggest players in the global industry, market penetration now holds only a secondary role in facilitating the growth of the business.

-- International Business Machines Corporation, Form 10-K.
+- International Business Machines Corporation (IBM) – Form 10-K.

-- U.S. Department of Commerce – International Trade Administration – Software and Information Technology Services Industry Spotlight.
+- U.S. Department of Commerce – International Trade Administration – Software and Information Technology Industry.